ros2/design/articles/embedded.md

 ## Requirements

+In this section, we first describe basic requirements to the embedded ROS stack -- as a basis for discussion.
+This list shall be detailed by the feedback of the community.

 *   **Seamless integration with ROS2:** The embedded ROS2 stack shall integrate seamlessly with standard ROS2 stacks and nodes running on stronger microprocessors.
 For a standard ROS2 node, communication (topics, services) from and to software running on the embedded ROS2 stack should be transparent.
 The same should hold for other core concepts such as parameters, graph introspection, and run-time reconfiguration by the node lifecycle.

 *   **Portability of ROS2-based software:** The embedded ROS2 stack shall resemble or directly use the ROS2 API -- more precisely the rclcpp API -- to facilitate porting standard ROS2 nodes to MCUs.